iriyagupta/iriyagupta/README.md

 ### Hi there 👋

+#### I am currently a graduate student at Columbia University in the Electrical Engineering Department.
+Here, I am working with Prof. Shih-Fu Chang & Dr. Long Chen (Post-Doc), in the DVMM lab as a graduate research assistant.

+Before Columbia, I have been part of GREYC Lab (UNICAEN-CNRS-ENSICAEN) and was a research fellow at Center for Visual Information Technology (CVIT), IIIT Hyderabad.

 <!--
 **iriyagupta/iriyagupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.